 Tips and equipment for you to consider.

-Our region is very diverse and if you have never visited it before we have put together this information to help you decide what you should bring.
-The list is not definitive and your experience, needs and preferences vary so please consider these before packing.
+Our region can provide a diversity of weather conditions; we have put together this information to help you decide what you should bring.
+The list is not definitive and your experience, needs, and preferences vary so please consider these before packing.

 A few points to consider on the trail:

 You will be riding in a mountain environment for most of the trail.
 The conditions can change quickly and be more severe than lowland or coastal areas.
-Have you heard of the term ‘4 seasons in one day?’
-This can be the case, albeit rarely in the summer.
+You will have heard of the expression ‘4 seasons in one day?’.
+This applies to our region, though rarely in the summer.
 We recommend you check the weather before you leave for the day and take precautions like spare clothes and waterproof clothing if necessary.

 It is best to wear your clothes in a layering style system.
 This allows you to add or take off thinner layers depending on the temperature/conditions.
 The base layer is important and should never be cotton.
 We recommend a base layer that wicks moisture and perspiration away from your skin to keep you warm and dry.
 Mid layers will insulate you and keep you warm.
 The outer layer could be for blocking of wind and repelling water.
 Please make sure your waterproof is actually waterproof!

 The environment is low in humidity so we would recommend that you have a water bottle/bladder and you carry some form of lip balm.
-Be aware of where you can fill up with water on the trail.
+Familiarise yourself with locations you can fill up with water on the trail.

 The sun in New Zealand, and even more in the mountains, is harsh and you need to make sure you protect yourself from it.
 Sun screen is a must but also consider wearing long sleeves and leggings to protect you as well.

-The area is also home to our sand flies and although they are not too bad where you will be they are there and will bite you given any chance.
-It is advisable to be prepared with a repellent and also an anti-itch cream should you suffer from bites.
+The area is also home to sand flies and although they are not too bad when riding, they do leave an itchy irritating bite, so it’s advisable to be prepared with a repellent and also an anti-itch cream should you suffer from bites.